Treatment satisfaction among patients with psoriasis in Saudi Arabia

 Authors

-Psoriasis, affecting 2% of the population, burdens individuals physically and emotionally, with adherence challenges (39–73%).
-Treatment ranges from topical to systemic therapy including biologics.
+Psoriasis, affecting 2% of the population, burdens individuals physically and emotionally, with adherence challenges (39-73%).
+Treatment ranges from topical to systemic therapy, including biologics.
 Although biologic therapy improves clinical outcomes, side effects lead 50% of severe cases to prefer topical treatment.
 This study evaluates patient satisfaction in Saudi Arabia with various psoriasis treatments, offering insights and addressing the crucial aspect of satisfaction in management.
-This is a cross-sectional study, using an electronic questionnaire aligned with prior research, included Saudi adults with psoriasis undergoing topical, biological, or phototherapy treatment.
-Exclusions encompassed non-treatment recipients and participants outside Saudi Arabia.
-A total of 314 psoriasis patients receiving treatment were included, the most reported types were Plaque psoriasis.
+This cross-sectional study, using an electronic questionnaire aligned with prior research, included Saudi adults with psoriasis undergoing topical, biological, or phototherapy treatment.
+Exclusions encompass non-treatment recipients and participants outside Saudi Arabia.
+A total of 314 psoriasis patients receiving treatment were included, the most reported type being plaque psoriasis.
 The most reported sites of psoriasis included scalp.
 70.1% of the patients received topical treatment, 36.3% received systematic treatment, and 18.2% used phototherapy.
-The participants showed an intermediate satisfaction level, the highest satisfaction for systematic treatments followed by phototherapy and the lowest satisfaction for topical treatments.
+The participants showed an intermediate satisfaction level, the highest for systematic treatments followed by phototherapy and the lowest for topical treatments.
 Male gender, plaque psoriasis, and lack of disease follow-up were associated with poor satisfaction levels.

 Downloads